 Unfortunately, it’s pretty easy to forget reviewing gratitude journal entries, isn’t it?
 That’s why I recommend having a gratitude journal table on a whiteboard.
 The aim is to write three gratitude journal entries per day…ideally.
 We’re probably gonna come up short some days, and that’s okay.

 It’s set up so that we accidentally review the entries, whether we consciously want to or not.
 I don’t know about other people, but reading past gratitude journal entries has never failed as a mood booster.

 It goes without saying that you do it in any way you want, but I highly recommend using the gratitude journal whiteboard in portrait orientation.
 You know, like how we normally hold our smartphones.

-Similar to the habit tracking table above, we would need a 24 x 35-inch whiteboard, whiteboard tape, and dry erase markers.
-The gratitude journal table layout is much simpler and uses a similar rolling weekly format as the habit tracking table method above.
+Similar to the habit tracker table above, we would need a 24 x 35-inch whiteboard, whiteboard tape, and dry erase markers.
+The gratitude journal table layout is much simpler and uses a similar rolling weekly format as the habit tracker table method above.